-This article provides information about the Phoenix agent configuration details and log files for a SQL server setup.
+This article provides information about the Phoenix agent configuration details and logs for an MS-SQL server setup.

 Phoenix agent log files

 The Phoenix agent log files contain details of backups that the Phoenix agent performs.
-After every backup, a new log file is created in the Phoenix<YYYY/MM/DD>-<timestamp>.log format.
+After every backup, Phoenix creates a new log file in the Phoenix<YYYY/MM/DD>-<timestamp>.log format.
 If Phoenix agent does not function as expected, you can share these log files with the Druva Support team.

 Note: Phoenix retains logs for the last 32 agent activities on each server.

-On all versions and editions of SQL server, you can find the logs at: C:\ProgramData\Phoenix\logs.
+On all versions and editions of MS-SQL server, you can find the logs at C:\ProgramData\Phoenix\logs.
 The free space at this location should be at least 1% of your source data size.

 Note: After each backup and restore, Phoenix performs a rollover of the accompanying logs.
 If you encounter an error during a backup or restore, check the log file for errors at the time of the backup or restore operation.

-In addition to the Phoenix logs, you can also find the following logs on your SQL servers:
+In addition to the Phoenix logs, you can also find the following logs on your MS-SQL servers:

-- Windows Event Viewer logs are created with a .evt location.
+- Phoenix creates Windows Event Viewer logs with a .evt location.
 To know how to manage these logs, see this article in the Microsoft library.
 If you encounter errors during backup or restore, look for errors with source = ‘VSS’, ‘MSSQLSERVER’, or ‘SQLVDI’.

-- The SQL server logs.
-To know more, read this article describing the SQL server logs.
+- The MS-SQL server logs.
+To know more, read this article describing the MS-SQL server logs.

 Phoenix agent configuration details